 I became severely depressed in my late teens, and the mental instability that has arisen since then has colored and influenced everything in my life.
 In 2015 I was finally diagnosed with Bipolar Type II, and although this has started a process of managing the sometimes terrifying mood swings, I’ve been left mentally and physically scarred by the emotional turmoil of almost two decades of mental illness.

-Depression is so much a part of my identity that it formed the basis for my first novel, A Gothic Symphony.
+Depression is so much a part of my identity that it formed the basis for my first novel, 22 Scars.
 The story of a teenage girl suffering through catatonic depression in the wake of a tragic upbringing, it reflects many of the feelings and traumas that I lived through myself in those early, dark days.

 I currently live in northern New Jersey with my wife and son, and I firmly believe that without their support I would not be here today.